How to make money as a kid: what you need to know

 But that shouldn’t stop you from making money.
 There are plenty of ways to earn some extra cash at home or around the neighborhood, at any age.
 Just make sure you have your parents’ or guardians’ permission and supervision to do these jobs.

 So how do you make money as a kid?
-These are the top 15 options that I’d recommend.
-I’ve done some of these jobs myself back in the day.
+These are the top 15 options that we’d recommend.
+Some IWT staff members have done some of these jobs ourselves back in the day.

 Cutting the grass is an excellent way for kids to make money.
 Start at your own house to practice your skills.
 You might even be able to talk your parents into paying you for it.